+44 (0)1372 209936

-Comms Multilingual specialises in the translation and adaptation of all types of test and assessment.
+Comms Multilingual is a specialist test and assessment translation company, focusing on the translation, localisation and adaptation of all types of test and assessment.

-We offer expertise in the industrial/organisational, educational and clinical psychology areas, where a deep understanding of the subject matter is essential for the creation of quality translations.
+We offer expertise in the industrial/organisational, educational and clinical psychology areas, where a deep understanding of the subject matter is essential for the creation of quality test and assessment translations.

-The services we offer are fully flexible and depend on the type of content and your individual needs: translating a personality test presents different challenges to the translation of a cognitive ability test or to a multimedia SJT, for example.
+The assessment translation solutions we offer are fully flexible and depend on the type of content and your individual needs: translating a personality test presents different challenges to the translation of a cognitive ability test or to a multimedia SJT, for example.

 Where item content is concerned, we generally recommend adding additional quality assurance steps to ensure the highest level of equivalence.
-For the translation of a feedback or development report, it may be possible to allow for a slightly “leaner” approach, where we simply translate and proofread.
+For the translation of a feedback or development report, it may be possible to allow for a slightly “leaner” approach, where we simply translate the assessment’s report and then proofread it.

 Pre-Translation Analysis

-The aim here is to understand the nuances and ambiguities in a given text before beginning translation, thus ensuring our translators’ interpretations are consistent with one another.
+The aim here is to understand the nuances and ambiguities in a given text before beginning translation of a psychometric test, thus ensuring our translators’ interpretations are consistent with one another.

 Dual Forward Translation

 In some cases, you may prefer to follow the dual translation route.
-Here, we complete two independent translations and combine them to form a final “best of both” translation.
+Here, we complete two independent test or assessment translations and combine them to form a final “best of both” translation.

 In-Context Checking

-When the translations have been uploaded back to your delivery platforms or sample reports generated, we check the end result in-context for any layout, display or formatting issues.
+When the test or assessment translations have been uploaded back to your delivery platforms or sample feedback reports generated, we check the end result in-context for any layout, display or formatting issues.

 Ambiguous words such as “upset” can be translated in many different ways.
 In order to ensure a correct translation, clear definitions must be sought and provided ahead of the translation commencing.